 Your ability to renew a rental contract or lease in Indonesia will depend on the individual, which is less reliable.

-Technically, Indonesian law permits foreign ownership of strata condominium titles, but InvestAsian is not aware of any case when such a title was granted in practice.
+Technically, Indonesian law permits foreign ownership of strata condo titles, but we aren’t aware of any single case when such a title was granted in practice.

 Restrictions on foreign ownership have not stopped foreign real estate buyers, though.
 There are many workarounds if you are willing to take on the work and the risk.